-People rightly have high expectations for service from Rothschild Private Wealth, and we seek to meet and beat those expectations.
+People rightly have high expectations for service from us, and we seek to meet and beat those expectations.

 Clients should expect to interact with engaged and experienced individuals and teams, and people who act in a way that is clear and transparent.